-Yes, however you would need to have your kayak delivered to us the day before your trip so that we can inspect it.
+Yes, however you would need to have your kayak delivered to us the day before your trip so that we can provide a safety inspection on the vessel.
 We reserve the right to refuse a kayak if it does not meet all Canadian Standards Association safety requirements.

 How much paddling will we do?

 The paddling pace of the tours depends on our guests, the sea conditions and the weather; Multiday tours typically do 4-5 hours of kayaking each day with rest stops; Half day tours are 2 to 3 hours; day trips paddle 4-5 hours with a leisurely lunch break.

 On all our tours our policy is you must be 13 years or older.

 However, If you are a family with small children under the age of 13 and a group of 4 or more, we recommend booking a private excursions.
 This will allow us to customize the food and tour to your families or group.

 Anyone concerned about their paddling ability, please give us a call so we can discuss tour details with you.